Avoid Restaurant Roulette

-For each type of restaurant, there are also certain dishes they'll serve that are going to be lower in calories and fat.
-To help you the next time you go out, here are several common restaurant types, and what you can order from them if you're trying to have a healthier dining experience.
+For each type of restaurant, there are also certain dishes they'll serve that will be lower in calories and fat.
+To help you the next time you go out, here are several common restaurant types and what you can order from them if you're trying to have a healthier dining experience.

 If they give you chopsticks, use them.
 Chopsticks will force you to eat slower and you may not eat as much.
 Go easy on the sake wine though, one 6 oz. glass has 234 calories.

 Deli or Sandwich Shops have plenty of options, but it's safe to choose white meat turkey or chicken breast without the skin.
 Top any sandwich with mustard, onions, tomatoes, lettuce, sprouts, mushrooms and peppers.
 Make sure to skip the mayo and put everything on whole-grain or multi-grain breads.